PheonixCodder/Weava/README.md

 **Weava** is a workflow automation platform for building, configuring, and executing node-based workflows in a visual editor.
 It combines **trigger nodes**, **execution nodes**, **credential management**, **execution tracking**, and **background orchestration** into a single app.

-> **Documentation note:** This README is based on the available project docs.
-Some exact values—especially full `.env` keys, deployment details, and complete script definitions—are **not fully documented** and are intentionally left as explicit stubs below.

 ---

 ## Overview